dataaxiom/tiecd/README.md

 ![alt text](https://raw.githubusercontent.com/dataaxiom/tiecd/main/docs/tiecd.png)

-## A simplified CICD toolchain for kubernetes deployments.
+## Pipeline tools for cloud deployments

 Tiecd is a collection of standard tools for building and deploying applications into kubernetes environments.
 It's bundled as a containerized solution itself, designed to run directly in CICD pipelines.
 It ties together the standard tools for kubernetes deployments and provides a higher level abstraction DSL (domain specific language) around them.